Multiparticle Entanglement Dynamics of Quantum Chaos in a Bose-Einstein condensate: Application in identifying a quantum phase transition

 The corresponding QFI of the instantaneous ground state during adiabatic evolution is also calculated and the results are shown in Fig. \ref{newfig5}.
 We find that the QFI has a maximum value at the pseudo-critical point of phase transition.
 This can be used as an effective signal to recognize the phase transition of finite size systems.
-It is seen that, with the increase of the number of condensed atoms, the dynamical behaviors of the QFI and its BMF approximation become more and more similar, and the two quantities become more and more consistent.
+It is seen that the BMF approximation becomes more precise when cranking up the number $N$.
 This means that for quantum many-body system with large but finite number of particles, the simple BMF theory can be used to accurately predict the position of phase transition without solving the complex quantum many-body model.